Spain 2001: Sevilla (Seville) - Ronda - Gibraltar - Jerez

 In the 1980's whole neighbourhoods of Seville were rather rundown, but extensive renovations have saved this city and it's definitely worth a visit nowadays.
 The Expo 1992 World Exhibition gave the city a big boost and a lot of money has been invested in improving the infrastructure, like the construction of the high speed train connection with Madrid (AVE).

+The narrow lanes in the old city centre, where one can easily get lost, offer surprising views of the splendid hidden patios of the city houses.
+The nicest patios are in the Barrio de Santa Cruz.
 A beautiful example of a Moorish patio is the Patio del Yeso, built in the Alcázar at the end of the 12th century.

 Intriguing mudéjar motives can be admired in many patios on floors and walls.
 In Seville it is an old custom to leave the outer door open, so it's easy to take a look at the patio, which is closed off with a decorative fence most of the times.